Civil marriage: In other European countries

-Civil marriage in the world currently
+In the modern world

 England and Wales

 Today marriages in England or Wales must be held in authorized premises, which may include register offices, premises such as stately homes, castles, and hotels that have been approved by the local authority, churches or chapels of the Church of England or Church in Wales, and other churches and religious premises that have been registered by the registrar general for marriage.

 Civil marriages require a certificate and at times a license, that testify that the couple is fit for marriage.
 A short time after they are approved in the superintendent registrar's office, a short non-religious ceremony takes place which the registrar, the couple, and two witnesses must attend; guests may also be present.
 Reference must not be made to God or any deity, or to a particular religion or denomination: this is strictly enforced, and readings and music in the ceremony must be agreed upon in advance.

 United States

-Marriage in the United States is largely regulated by state laws, though the Supreme Court has the authority to strike down unconstitutional laws — see cases Loving v.
+Marriage in the United States is largely regulated by state laws, though the Supreme Court has the authority to strike down unconstitutional laws (see Loving v.
 Virginia and Obergefell v.
-Hodges.
+Hodges).